 After going public Twitter has been struggling to justify its valuation.
 Some analysts have even written obituaries about Twitter – thankfully analysts are not always right.
-Its user base is not growing – it stood at mere 255 million.
-Twitter is fun, yes of course it is, but as a business Twitter lacks sound revenue generation source like Facebook.
-Fun does not always equate to money in business.
+Its user base is not growing – it stood at a mere 255 million.
+Twitter is fun, yes of course it is, but as a business, Twitter lacks sound revenue generation source like Facebook.
+The fun does not always equate to money in business.
 Twitter has to pay its bills.
-On social media user engagement is a promising revenue source & real time updates have high engagement potential.
+On social media, user engagement is a promising revenue source & real time updates have high engagement potential.

 Lets us break it down, here is what Baljeet Singh, Twitter’s director of product management, has to say about their latest acquisition-

 “One of the best ways to follow events as they unfold is through real-time videos on Twitter.
 As we continue to invest in video, it’s important for us to provide tools that make it easy for TV broadcasters, businesses, and event producers to share high-quality videos.
 To that end, we’ve agreed to acquire SnappyTV.”